Risk-Averse Action Selection Using Extreme Value Theory Estimates of the CVaR: Statistical estimation of the CVaR approximation

 First, assume that the threshold $u$ is pre-determined, and that parameters $\xi$ and $\sigma$ are estimated based on such a choice $u$.
 The maximum likelihood approach for the estimation of such parameters is a typical procedure.
 Consider the set of excesses over the threshold $u$ defined by

-Elements of $\mathcal{Z}_u$ are independent, identically distributed and approximately distributed as GPD$(\xi,\sigma)$ with $\sigma= \beta(u)$ for some mapping $\beta$ by \cref{PickhandsBalkema}.
+Elements of $\mathcal{Z}_u$ are i.i.d \citep[Section 3.4]{dehaan2006} and approximately distributed as GPD$(\xi,\sigma)$ with $\sigma= \beta(u)$ for some mapping $\beta$ by \cref{PickhandsBalkema}.
 The maximum likelihood estimator entails solving the following optimization problem:

 where $g_{\xi, \sigma}$ is defined in \eqref{GPD-PDF}.
-Such an optimization must conducted numerically as closed-form solutions to this problem are not available.
-In the current paper, since we want to consider integrable distributions (so that the CVaR exists), and thus the constraint $\xi<1$ is imposed when the maximum likelihood optimization \eqref{eq:MLestim} is applied.
+Such an optimization must be conducted numerically as closed-form solutions to this problem are not available.
+In the current paper, since we want to consider integrable distributions (so that the CVaR exists), the constraint $\xi<1$ is imposed when the maximum likelihood optimization \eqref{eq:MLestim} is applied.

-This leads to an estimate of $\tce(Y)$ of based on \eqref{eq:TCEapproxEVT}:
+This leads to an estimate of $\cvar(Y)$ of based on \eqref{eq:TCEapproxEVT}:

-where $(\hat{\xi}_u, \hat{\sigma}_u)$ are obtained from \eqref{eq:MLestim}.
-An asymptotic confidence interval for the CVaR estimate can be derived by combining the asymptotic maximum likelihood variance of parameter estimates and the delta method, see \cref{se:EVTCI}.

-The misspecification of the tail distribution, i.e. the fact that the conditional tail distribution is not exactly a GPD distribution in general, causes the estimator \eqref{eq:TCEestimEVT} to be asymptotically biased (i.e. as the number of samples tends to infinity) in general.
+where $(\hat{\xi}, \hat{\sigma})$ are obtained from \eqref{eq:MLestim}.
+An approximate asymptotic confidence interval for the CVaR estimate can be derived by combining the asymptotic maximum likelihood variance of parameter estimates and the delta method, see \cref{se:EVTCI}.
+The misspecification of the tail distribution, i.e. the fact that the conditional tail distribution is not exactly a GPD distribution in general, causes the estimator \eqref{eq:TCEestimEVT} to be asymptotically biased in general.
 The construction of the confidence interval based on the delta method also disregards the conditional tail distribution misspecification issue, which leads to a loss in precision.

-\subsection{Estimating the extreme quantile $q_{\alpha}$ with EVT}
+\subsection{Estimating the extreme quantile with EVT}

-The calculation of $\tce(Y)$ requires determining its quantile $q_\alpha$.
-A first possibility would be to use the naive estimate given by \eqref{quantileEstim}.
+The calculation of $\cvar(Y)$ requires determining its quantile $q_\alpha$.
+A first possibility would be to use the estimate given by \eqref{quantileEstim}.
 However, extreme value theory can also be used for such purpose.